Employer Talent Development

 Credit Suisse offers a wide range of opportunities for young people:

-- 275 university students were newly hired for a Career Start Program, and
+- 360 university students participated in our Career Start Program, of which 260 were newly hired for a Career Start Program

 We also have various programs to help young people from minorities to enter a career in finance; these programs are run in the US and Australia.